 Five Foes of Spa and Hot Tub Covers

 A hot tub cover that is quality made should be able to last 5 years in the outdoors, or longer if maintained well.
-Jack Stone likes to brag about a spa cover that he owned for 12 years, although I'm pretty sure that he replaced the foam at one point.

-Our Hot Tub Covers have a five year, bumper to bumper warranty covering construction faults, material defects, and even water absorption.
+Our hot tub covers have a five year, bumper to bumper warranty covering construction faults, material defects, and even water absorption.
 It's one of the strongest warranties in the business, but I'll let you in on a little secret - we almost never have to fulfill that warranty - because our covers are so well made!

 Even though we have a long and strong warranty, and even though you'll find our returns/warranty team very pleasant to work with on your warranty, no one wants to have to make a warranty claim, and ship a heavy hot tub cover back for repair or replacement.
 That is why I've come up with this list of warranty-busting spa and hot tub cover care tips.

 Avoid these Five Foes of Spa Covers, and we may lower our warranty claim rate even lower!

 UV rays from the sun gives life through photosynthesis, but they also degrade most surfaces, even with UV inhibitors added to our 30 oz. marine grade vinyl used on our spa covers.
 Especially in sun drenched areas of the country, and especially if your spa has very little shade to shield it from the sun, UV rays can damage your spa cover.
 To keep marine vinyl soft, pliable and resistant to UV rays, protect your spa cover once or twice per year, with spa cover conditioner.
 Don't use automotive products (i.e. Armor All), which are not meant for outdoor surfaces.